-Production: The process of delivering to another party, or making available for that party's review, documents deemed responsive to a discovery request.
+Production: The process of delivering to another party, or making available for that party's review, documents and/or ESI deemed responsive to a discovery request.

-Production Data Set: The universe of documents identified as responsive to document requests and not withheld on the grounds of attorney-client privilege or work product.
+Production Data Set: The universe of documents and/or ESI identified as responsive to document requests and not withheld on the grounds of attorney-client, work product, or other privilege.